Machu Picchu + Galapagos

 DAY 5 • Machu Picchu

-Revel at the sunrise from the Lost City of Machu Picchu perched amidst Andean peaks and lush cloud forest.
+Revel in the early morning sun from the Lost City of Machu Picchu perched amidst Andean peaks and lush cloud forest.
 Enjoy a complete guided tour of the site with time to explore on your own as well.

 DAY 6 • Machu Picchu – Ollantaytambo – Cusco